owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ## Missing Properties

-- Checking the timestamps in which the clips occurs within in the timeline are the same
+- Checking the timestamps at which the clips occurs are the same
   - Technique: annotate clips with their playback timestamp first (needed anyway), then extract and compare
 - Checking the source assets used as still frame sources, not only the still frame mode